pnuff/pnuff/README.md

 # pnuff

-- I'm @pnuff, learning Go, and generally playing around with it.
+Hi, I'm @pnuff, I'm learning Go, and generally playing around with it.
+I may post some things at some point, too.